Skip to definition.

 Verb: pinch pinch

-1. Squeeze tightly between the fingers
+1. Press tightly between the fingers

-"He pinched her behind"
+"He pinched her behind";

 2. Make ridges into by pinching together